wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     (3) The transferee of any bill of sale made under this section shall lodge the bill of sale with the Registrar within 3 months after the date on which the transfer takes effect, and bills of sale lodged under this section shall be registered in the order of their lodgment.

-    (4) Every transferee commits an offence and is liable to a fine not exceeding $2,000 who fails to lodge a bill of sale in accordance with subsection (3).
+    (4) Every transferee commits an offence and is liable on conviction to a fine not exceeding $2,000 who fails to lodge a bill of sale in accordance with subsection (3).

     Compare: 1952 No 49 ss 412, 413; Shipping Registration Act 1981 s 36(1), (2), (5) (Aust)

+    Section 35(4): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 36 Transmission of ship or share in ship by operation of law